Dev-Lahrani/Dev-Lahrani/README.md

 I'm a **cybersecurity enthusiast** and **digital forensics explorer** on a mission to understand the depths of secure systems.
 Currently leveling up my coding skills while diving deep into the world of **Rust** 🦀 and forensic analysis.

 My interests lie at the intersection of **security, cryptography, and low-level systems programming**.
+I'm mastering multiple languages - **Rust 🦀** for memory safety, **Go 🐹** for concurrent systems, **C++ ⚡** for performance-critical code, and **Python 🐍** for rapid security tooling.
 I believe in building secure-by-design solutions and understanding how things break before we build them.

 When I'm not analyzing packets or writing secure code:
 - 🏊‍♂️ Swimming through security challenges